JamesPerrins/Marine-Displays/README.md

 Video of the round display - Building Custom Marine Displays with ESP32 & SignalK (Gauges, Dynamic Icons & Alerts) https://youtu.be/d4MlVSbn_wI

+Video of the square display - DIY ESP32 Marine MFD – Square Multifunction Boat Display using SignalK Data https://youtu.be/FAPvdz6oN7A

 The Baileys